tcarland/tcamake/README.md

   Templates for these Makefiles are provided in the templates sub-directory and can be modified as needed.
 A given project can then have a default Makefile template installed by using the project init script:
-**tcamake_init_project.sh**.

-  A given build environment could potentially have more than one top-level directory.
-Each top-level is essentially a *Makefile* that includes `${TOPDIR}/tcamake/build_defs`.
-This allows some global project settings that other projects can use (eg. USE_MYSQL).

-  The environment variable **TCAMAKE_PROJECT** reflects that a tcamake build repository exists which can be used by sub-level Makefiles that wish to distinguish between build environments versus stand-alone distribution.
-The goal of this is to allow a standalone distribution to find common libraries that now only exist at the system-level instead of within a build environment.
+*tcamake_init_project.sh*.

+  The environment variable **TCAMAKE_PROJECT** can be used for defining dependencies that should be resolved locally or relative to the workspace *TOPDIR*.
+This allows us to override dependency versions that may also be found in the system paths  (eg. openssl libraries).

 ### Files:

 The Makefile hierarchy includes the following files:

- * **build_defs**
-    This is included once by the top-level or 'root' build Makefile and sets common environment vars to be used across projects or the build environment.

- * **project_defs**
-    This is the Makefile 'include' entry-point included by project Makefiles.
-    It pulls in both the dependencies and the platform environment via the 'depends' and 'environment' files respectively.

  * **tcamake_include**
+    This is the Makefile *include* file to be included by a Makefile.
+    It pulls in both the dependencies and the platform environment via the 'depends' and 'environment' files respectively and is the entrypoint.

+ * **tcamake.Makefile**
-    This is the primary *include* file the tcamake framework.
-This gets included by *project_defs* which is the entrypoint as described above.
+    This is the primary *include* file of the tcamake framework.
+This gets included by *tcamake_include* which is the entrypoint as described above.

  * **tcamake_env**
     This is included automatically for each project to initiate the